Lance Sweets: Death

 In the final moments of the premiere episode of season 10, "The Conspiracy in the Corpse", Booth and Bones arrive to a parking garage after Booth received a distress call from junior FBI agent James Aubrey.
 They arrive to find Sweets lying on the ground and bleeding out with massive internal trauma.
 Also on the scene is Aubrey, who arrived moments after the incident, after hearing the shots Sweets fired at his assailant.
 After Booth and Bones seek to keep a delirious and fading Sweets from expiring, he finally succumbs to his wounds and dies as an ambulance is heard arriving in the background.
 His last words to Brennan and Booth, are "The world is a lot better than you think it is.
-It's…"
+It's..."

+Sweets was determined to have been killed by a Navy SEAL named Kenneth Emory, who was acting on the orders of Glen Durant — aka the President of the Shadow Government.